chailab-umich/BeyondBinary-ParaphasiaDetection/README.md

 # Setup
 This repo is built with the **[SpeechBrain Toolkit](https://github.com/speechbrain/speechbrain)** , please refer to their repo for download and installation first.

-Please refer to the README files in `AphasiaBank/single-seq` or `AphasiaBank/multi-seq` for additional details on how to run these models.
+All information is contained in the `AphasiaBank` subdirectory.

+For example, data preparation is located in `AphasiaBank/kaldi_data_prep` while `AphasiaBank/single-seq` and `AphasiaBank/multi-seq` are for the individual models.

 # Citing
 If you found this work helpful, please cite using the following bibtex entry: